 For some time the church met in three locations, but the government closed them all and members now meet in small home groups.
 The police have pressurised landlords to revoke leases several times, forcing small groups to find other venues, and members have been followed, interrogated and warned not to rejoin small groups.

 Another of Living Stone’s leaders, Zhang Xiuhong, was arrested in July 2015 and sentenced in February 2017 to five years’ imprisonment for “illegal business operations”.
 She was chair of the Board of Deacons and church accountant.
+Zhang was released in August 2017, following an appeal.

 Pastor Yang and his wife Wang Hongwu have two sons, Mu’en and Xiangen.
 Since being imprisoned, Pastor Yang has reported that government prosecutors threatened the lives of his wife and children, as well as his own life.
 Pastor Yang’s father spent time in jail in the late 1960s, during the Cultural Revolution, because of his Christian faith.